mahvash-siavashpour/remote-calculator/README.md

 ### How to use HTTP Version

-This the format of the json that client send to the server :
+This is the format of the json that client sends to the server :
 ```
 Operand1 : number
 Operator : sign